El

 Wednesday, 17 January 2007

 One year ago, some people from linaccess, barrierefrei kommunizieren, KDE Accessibility and Usability (including myself) passed a weekend on testing the usability of FLOSS accessibility solutions - you might remember our reports from the Accessibility meets Usability weekend.
+Among others, the Gnopernicus screen reader was usability tested by two blind users.
+Short after the test, the development of Gnopernicus was (at least partly) stopped for the benefit of Orca which relies on AT-SPI technology.
 Read More

 Reviving the Berlin usability meetings